AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-10-11-undoing-changes-in-git/index.md

 * 0beebfb - Add package.json (80 seconds ago) <AleksandrHovhannisyan>
 ```

-Now, suppose you had already pushed the old commit to your remote branch before amending it.
-If you run `git status`, you'll be told that your local branch and the remote branch have diverged by one commit:
+If you had previously pushed up your branch to the remote and now run `git status`, you'll be told that your local branch and the remote branch have diverged by one commit:

 ```
 On branch master